stondini/unity-a-maze/vrnd-a-maze/README.md

 ## Notes
 - I changed constant RETICLE_DISTANCE_MAX from 10 to 20 in GvrReticlePointer.
 - Storm and Lightning are Coroutines.
+- According to the review, I first added a box collider around the temple but the door was not working anymore.
+So I just placed the collider at the back of the temple.
+Is there another way to fix this ?

 ## Credit / Special Thanks
 - Thunder Sound Set Vol1 v1.1 (http://www.thunderpopproductions.com)